create3000/x_ite/docs/_posts/reference/scene-services.md

 #### void **setProfile** (*ProfileInfo profile*)

-Replaces the profile of this scene by the given profile.
+Replaces the profile of this scene by the given *profile*.
 A profile of `null` is equivalent to a 'Full' profile.

 #### void **addComponent** (*ComponentInfo component*)

-Adds the component to the list of components.
+Adds the *component* to the list of components.

 #### void **updateComponent** (*ComponentInfo component*)

-Updates the component.
+Updates the *component*.

 #### void **removeComponent** (*String name*)

-Removes the component with the given name.
+Removes the component with the given *name*.

 #### void **updateUnit** (*String category, String name, Number conversionFactor*)